monolyth-php/envy/README.md

 The second argument is a callable that should return the name of the environment you are currently operating in.
 How you decide that is up to you...

-Optionally the `Envy` instance gets passed as an argument there, exposing some utility functions.
+Optionally the `Environment` instance gets passed as an argument there, exposing some utility functions.

 Once you're setup, simply request the values you need: